Skip to content

 Hong Kong.
 Source: Leungchopan / Shutterstock

 After sailing 5,800 miles from Melbourne to Hong Kong, the sailors will be looking for some well-deserved rest.
 “Surrounded by beautiful waters, Hong Kong boasts not only a great sailing heritage but also a rich history of shipbuilding and engineering innovation”.
-I have never been in Hong Kong and I hope to visit Asia as part of my next global voyage … Hey, Alex Guillermo Lozano Artolachipi maybe we can include this destination for our future honeymoon!
+I have never been to Hong Kong and I hope to visit Asia as part of my next global voyage …

 As far as my Strategy Race, let´s see where we stand:Timeline Volvo Ocean Race Update Schedule 22012018.jpg

 girls compete with each other.pngDuring the next two weeks, we will see the Life Cycle Model theme.
-We will see the industry structure, competition and success factors over the life cycle.
+We will see the industry structure, competition, and success factors over the life cycle.
 My reference book is still the same “Contemporary Strategy Analysis” by Robert Grant.
 To make the theme more interesting, I will provide some thoughts and examples related to several of the topics and trends which are relevant to all of us such as Digital Transformation and the role of education, particularly the role of education for women to build a nurturing atmosphere for a healthy and balanced family model for the future.
-I am interested in these last topics because I hope to marry Alejandro Guillermo Lozano Artolachipi soon, having babies and prepare myself for educating them will be a huge challenge for me.
 To become a mom, and be successful in our own endeavors will be a challenge for every woman nowadays.
 Digital Technologies will disrupt our traditional family model, and we will have to be ready to protect and raise kids in this context.
-I will raise my future babies with Alejandro Guillermo Lozano Artolachipi (our kids will belong to the Generation Alpha) in a different context in which I was raised.
+Sometimes I wish I could go back to the 1980s, just to raise kids as then.

 See you tomorrow, Thank you.
 Blessings!sailboat in a jar at sunset gif.gif